 We trialled communications ahead of the two-day audit with the auditor to ensure there were no technical issues.
-On Day 1, the usual introductions took place on camera between the auditor, audit host, audit scribe and supporting audit attendees.
-As audit host, I shared a presentation overview of our QMS which was emailed to the auditor to retain.
+On Day 1, the usual introductions took place on camera between the auditor, audit host, audit scribe and wider audit support attendees.
+Our audit host, was able to share presentations and as required, email them to the auditor to retain.
 TrakCel shared screens throughout to display procedures and records.

-The audit ran to time.
-We agreed when to pause for breaks and when to stop to give the auditor time to evaluate their notes.
+The audit ran to time including breaks and pauses to give the auditors time to evaluate their notes.
 The SMEs were invited to re-join the Teams meeting for the audit closing meeting.
 The auditor concluded they had covered everything on their agenda and had “drilled down” sufficiently within our systems to conclude a satisfactory outcome.
 TrakCel received feedback later via the project team that it was one of the best audits the auditor had completed, which was fantastic to hear!